 Creating a query

-You can configure a metric monitor for a metric query so that Sumo will send a alert notification, when the query results match the rules that you define for the monitor.
+You can configure a metric monitor for a metric query so that Sumo will send an alert notification, when the query results match the rules that you define for the monitor.
 There are two notification types: email and WebHook.

-For more information, see Monitors and Alerts.
+For more information, see Monitors.

 With Sumo metrics, an account has Data Points per Minute (DPM) limit, which is shown on the Account Page in the Sumo web app.
 To allow for spikes in metrics ingestion, Sumo applies a multiplier to your DPM limit to allow you send metrics at a higher rate, referred as your DPM burst limit, before Sumo starts to throttle your sources.
 The multiplier depends on your daily DPM account limit.
 When you exceed your DPM burst limit, Sumo throttles your metric sources—your ingestion will be slowed down until the rate of ingestion returns is within the allowable contracted limits.
 For more information, see Metric Throttling.